Pot Odds & Hand Probabilities

 We are on the button.
 The cutoff raises the pot to $15.
 We call, the small blind folds, the big blind calls, and both the under-the-gun and under-the-gun plus two also call.
 Now, the pre-flop pot is $77.
 The flop is:

 We’ve flopped a strong draw.
 The action begins with the big blind, and he bets $50 into the $77 pot, or about 70% of the pot.
 The under-the-gun folds, the under-the-gun plus two folds, and the cutoff calls.
 Should you call?
-If you call, the pot will be $227, giving you pot odds of 4.54 to 1.
+The pot is $177, giving you pot odds of 3.54 to 1.
 Now, let’s look at our outs and probabilities.

 Image with text reviewing how to calculate hand odds in poker.